haleu/misthereum/README.md

 ## Deploying the contract
 [Contract tutorial](https://github.com/ethereum/go-ethereum/wiki/Contract-Tutorial)

+We are using the Ethereum wallet(which is included in Mist) to deploy contracts.

 After deploying the contact, update scripts.js and serverscripts.js with the contract address.

     var contractAddress = '<address>';